TheWebFoundation/open-data-barometer-2nd-edition/report/summary/index.md

 <div class="row">
 <div class="col-sm-12" markdown="1">
 This second edition of the Open Data Barometer presents a picture of steady growth of data supply and use in leading countries, whilst many others are being left behind, lacking key capacities to produce, share and use open data.
 Overall, the entrepreneurial use of open data has overtaken transparency and accountability as the widest perceived area of impacts, and evidence of social or environmental impacts from open data remains scarce.
-As the UN leads a conversation on the need for a '[Data Revolution](http://www.undatarevolution.org)' to support the [Post-2015 Sustainable Development Goals](http://sustainabledevelopment.un.org/post2015.html), our research highlights the lack of accessible and open data on the performance of key public services.
-If the political and social impacts of open data are to be realised, work to increase the supply of datasets from right across government will be needed, as will investment in capacity building and training for data use.
+As the UN leads a conversation on the need for a '[Data Revolution](http://www.undatarevolution.org)' to support the [Post-2015 Sustainable Development Goals](http://sustainabledevelopment.un.org/post2015.html), our research highlights the lack of open and accessible data on the performance of key public services.
+If the political and social impacts of open data are to be realised, work to increase the supply of datasets from right across government will be needed, alongside sustained investment in capacity building, training and support for effective data use.
 </div>
 </div>
 <div class="row">